JPTouron/MarsRover-Kata/README.md

 Develop an API that translates the commands sent from earth to instructions that are understood by the rover.

 # Requirements
-- You are given the initial starting point (x,y) of a rover and the direction (N,S,E,W) it is facing.
+- You are given the initial starting point (0,0:N) of a rover.
+- 0,0 are X,Y co-ordinates on a grid of (10, 10)
+- N is the direction it is facing (i.e N,S,E,W)
+- L and R allow the rover to rotate left and right.
+- F allows the rover to move one point in the current direction.
-- The rover receives a character array of commands.
+- The rover receives a char array of commands e.g. RMMLM and returns the finishing point after the moves e.g. 2,1:N
-- Implement commands that move the rover forward/backward (f,b).
-- Implement commands that turn the rover left/right (l,r).
-- Implement wrapping at edges.
-But be careful, planets are spheres.
-    Connect the x edge to the other x edge, so (1,1) for x-1 to (5,1), but connect vertical edges towards themselves in inverted coordinates, so (1,1) for y-1 connects to (5,1).
+- The rover wraps around if it reaches the end of the grid. (meaning: coordinate 0,10 when y+1, becomes 0,0, and the same for x ord)
-- Implement obstacle detection before each move to a new square.
-If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence and reports the obstacle.
+- The grid may have obstacles.
+If a given sequence of commands encounters on obstacle, the rover moves up to the last possible point and reports the obstacle e.g. O:2,2:N, where 2,2 is the current position of the rover

+## Extra requirements

+- Make rove move backwards, the command for it should be B
+- Each processed command outputs the current position, and direction.
+Running a command like FR, would output:
+    0,1:N
+    0,1:E
+- Grid should be of variable size

 # Rules
 - Hardcore TDD.
 No Excuses!